Easy, cozy black-eyed peas made foolproof.

 Instead, why not plop them into my trusty Instant Pot along with a bit of water and let the pressure cooker work its magic!?

-In less than 30 minutes the most tender and perfectly cooked black eyed peas were done.
+In less than 30 minutes the most tender and perfectly cooked black-eyed peas were done.
+It was so quick and easy, I almost forgot I was cooking.

 They’re a wonderful addition to your diet since they are filled with fiber and protein and are good for lowering cholesterol.